freqtrade/freqtrade/docs/hyperopt.md

 !!!
 Note "Windows and color output"
     Windows does not support color-output natively, therefore it is automatically disabled.
 To have color-output for hyperopt running under windows, please consider using WSL.

+## Position stacking and disabling max market positions

+In some situations, you may need to run Hyperopt (and Backtesting) with the `--eps`/`--enable-position-staking` and `--dmmp`/`--disable-max-market-positions` arguments.

+By default, hyperopt emulates the behavior of the Freqtrade Live Run/Dry Run, where only one open trade is allowed for every traded pair.
+The total number of trades open for all pairs is also limited by the `max_open_trades` setting.
+During Hyperopt/Backtesting this may lead to some potential trades to be hidden (or masked) by previously open trades.

+The `--eps`/`--enable-position-stacking` argument allows emulation of buying the same pair multiple times, while `--dmmp`/`--disable-max-market-positions` disables applying `max_open_trades` during Hyperopt/Backtesting (which is equal to setting `max_open_trades` to a very high number).

+!!!
+Note
+    Dry/live runs will **NOT** use position stacking - therefore it does make sense to also validate the strategy without this as it's closer to reality.

+You can also enable position stacking in the configuration file by explicitly setting `"position_stacking"=true`.

 ## Show details of Hyperopt results